Abington Health Named 2013 Most Wired

-ABINGTON– (July 31, 2012) – Abington Health has been recognized as one of the nation’s MOST WIRED, according to the results of the 2012 Most Wired Survey in the July issue of Hospitals & Health Networks magazine.
+ABINGTON, PA (July 19, 2013)—Abington Health has been recognized as one of the nation’s MOST WIRED, according to the results of the 2013 Most Wired Survey in the July issue of Hospitals & Health Networks magazine.

 Among the key findings this year:

-- Seventy-four percent of Most Wired hospitals and 57 percent of all surveyed hospitals use automated patient flow systems.
+- Sixty-nine percent of Most Wired hospitals and 60 percent of all surveyed hospitals report that medication orders are entered electronically by physicians.

 About Abington Health

 Abington Health is the umbrella organization that encompasses its flagship hospital, Abington Memorial Hospital, in Abington and Lansdale Hospital in Hatfield Township.
-Abington Health also includes two convenient outpatient facilities, Abington Health Center - Schilling Campus in Willow Grove and Abington Health Center - Warminster Campus in Bucks County.
+Abington Health also includes three convenient outpatient facilities, Abington Health Center - Schilling in Willow Grove and Abington Health Center - Warminster in Bucks County and Abington Health Center – Blue Bell.
 Together, these facilities serve more than 42,200 inpatients, 131,000 emergency patients and over 560,000 outpatient visits annually.